Producing high-quality food and beverages

 It’s coming from Nova Scotia, it stands for something.

 A temperate climate, affordable land, and an innovative community—the perfect ingredients for a thriving agri-food industry.

-Nova Scotia has nearly 2,600 farms, and approximately 10,000 jobs are linked to agriculture and the agri-food and beverage industry.
+Nova Scotia has more than 3,000 farms, 2,000 businesses and approximately 12,000 jobs linked to agriculture and the agri-food and beverage industry.
 Our modern transportation infrastructure delivers our products quickly and efficiently to customers all over the world.
 For more information view our agri-food and beverage industry infographic.